sandhyaparna/Data-Science/ML Algorithms/Supevised/LogisticRegression.md

 Log Loss takes into account the uncertainty of your prediction based on how much it varies from the actual label.
 It penalizes wrong predictions very strongly. <br/>
 Log Loss = (-1/N) * [ Σ{ylog(p) + (1-y)log(1-p)} ] <br/>
 Model parameters are updated with respect to the derivative of the loss function.
 Derivative or slope of Loss function provides direction and stepsize in our serach.
-* If Loss function derivative is +ve then move towards -ve(left) and if the value is big then take a big stepsize
+* If Loss function derivative is +ve then move towards -ve(left implies decrease weights) and if the value is big then take a big stepsize
-* If Loss function derivative is -ve then move towards +ve(right) and if the value is small then take a small stepsize It is important to add regularization to logistic regression because:
+* If Loss function derivative is -ve then move towards +ve(right implies increase weights) and if the value is small then take a small stepsize
+It is important to add regularization to logistic regression because:
 * Helps stop weights being driven to +/- infinity
 * Helps logits stay away from asymptotes which can halt training